New providers at all CHC locations coming soon!

 Good Health Providers

 John Brooklyn, MD is Board Certified in Family Medicine and Addiction Medicine.
 He has worked at CHC since 1993 and previously served as Medical Director.
 He has been a strong advocate for integrating people with substance use disorders into medical homes and conceived of the nationally recognized Hub and Spoke model to seamlessly treat opioid use disorders.
-He is on the UVM Medical Center Family Medicine and Psychiatry faculty as an Assistant Clinical Professor and has been involved with the research of heroin, tobacco and cocaine use treatments there since 1992.
+He is on the UVM Medical Center Family Medicine and Psychiatry faculty as an Associate Clinical Professor and has been involved with the research of heroin, tobacco and cocaine use treatments there since 1992.
 His work helped lead to the approval of buprenorphine for opioid users.
 He is a national mentor for opioid use and substance use disorder treatment and a trainer for students, residents and faculty members throughout the United States.
 His interests remain in primary care, preventative care, the interface of behavior and health, the promotion of healthy lifestyles, treatment of substance use disorders, mindfulness, and motivational interviewing.
 Not accepting new patients.

 Clodagh Coghlan, NP holds a BS in Nursing from UVM, and an MS in Nursing from Boston’s MGH Institute of Health Professions.
 While completing her studies she worked for the VNA in Cambridge, MA and at the Massachusetts General Hospital in Boston.
 She then worked for Given Health Care from 1997-2001, after which she joined the CHC – Good Health team, where she has been ever since.
 Her focus is in Adult and Geriatric Primary Care.
 Not accepting new patients.

 Christine D. Northrup, MD is a board certified physician in Internal Medicine.
 She received her medical degree at the University of Vermont College of Medicine in 1993.
 She completed her Primary Care Internal Medicine residency training at Fletcher Allen Health Care/ UVM Medical Center in 1996, and then served as Chief Medical Resident.
 Prior to entering medical school, she worked as an RN, earning her Bachelors Degree in Professional Nursing at UVM.
 After completing her medical training, she worked for Given Health Care Center, and then entered private practice.
 She joined CHC – Good Health in May, 2021 after 21 years of private practice in Shelburne.
 Dr. Northrup’s clinical interests include comprehensive health care, preventive care, and women’s health.
 She is a lifelong Vermonter who enjoys spending time with her family, reading a good novel, and, to the delight of her daughter, watching superhero movies.
-Accepting new patients.
+Not accepting new patients.

 Mark Pitcher, MD graduated from the University of Rochester School of Medicine in 1987, completing his Residency in Internal Medicine at the University of Vermont in 1991.
 He was Chief Resident from 1990-1991, and has been part of UVM’s Clinical Faculty since 1990.
 Dr. Pitcher is an ABIM Board Certified physician with over 25 years of experience in Primary Care Internal Medicine, and has served as the Medical Director for Burlington Health and Rehabilitation since 1995.
 Currently serves as an associate Medical Director with the VNA Hospice Program, and is a Fellow in the American College of Physicians.
 Dr. Pitcher is a baseball fan who enjoys watching the Yankees.
 Not accepting new patients.